rotheconrad/00_GATech_6720Class_Lab05/README.md

 # The default location should be /media/microbiome/Lab5/miniconda3/envs/EnveomicsLab5
 # At the same time that we create the environment, we will install maxbin2 with all dependencies, and we will also install some R-packages that we will need to build the recruitments plots.
 # Appreciate how easy conda has made this while you watch it install everything for you.
-conda create -n EnveomicsLab5 –c conda-forge -c bioconda maxbin2 r-optparse  r-fitdistrplus r-sn r-investr
+conda create -n EnveomicsLab5 -c conda-forge -c bioconda maxbin2 r-optparse  r-fitdistrplus r-sn r-investr
+# Enter y when prompted.
 # Activate the lab 5 environment
 conda activate EnveomicsLab5
 ```

-*In one fell swoop we’ve installed MaxBin2 and IDBA-UD along with some additional decencies for the Enveomics recruitment plot tool.
+*In one fell swoop we’ve installed MaxBin2 and IDBA-UD along with some additional dependencies for the Enveomics recruitment plot tool.
 Just remember you can activate and deactivate conda environments.
 When you first open a terminal session you will need to activate the EnveomicsLab5 environment before you can use these tools.*

 ## Step 01: Retrieve the data